petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

    Practically this means a shared version control repository or repo.
    Different team members can easily sync with this main repo.
    No important files live on only one person's computer.
+   Git is the obvious tool of choice here, but for very simple projects (e.g., ones that only involve a single file) Microsoft Office and Google Workspace's built-in cloud storage and version control may be sufficient.
 2. These processes can be run on different computers, i.e., they are not dependent on some "hidden state" of one developer's machine.
 3. Whatever is delivered to the outside world is always